 What Makes a Power of Attorney "Durable"

-The word "durable" is the key distinction.
-A standard power of attorney can become ineffective if the person who created it becomes incapacitated.
-A durable power of attorney is specifically designed to survive that scenario.
-The document must contain language showing the principal's intent for the authority to continue even if the principal later develops a disability or becomes incapacitated.
+The word "durable" is the key here.
+A standard power of attorney can stop working if the person who created it becomes unable to act.
+A durable power of attorney is built to survive that scenario.

 A durable power of attorney is a written instrument by which a principal designates another person as the principal's agent.
 The instrument shall contain words that demonstrate the principal's intent that the authority conferred in the durable power of attorney may be exercised: 1.
 If the principal is subsequently a person with a disability or incapacitated.
 2. Regardless of how much time has elapsed, unless the instrument states a definite termination time.